Anunth-R/Fast-Robots/lab_4.md

 When building my circuit, I decided to try and make my wires as short as possible.
 I also tried to use stranded wire whenever I could to minmize the chance of a wire breaking.

 # Soldering Motor Drivers to the Artemis/PWM Testing
-I began by parrellel coupling the motor drivers and soldering them to the Artemis.
-However, before soldering the motor drivers to the motors and 850 battery wires, I inspected the PWM signals outputed by the motor drivers.
+I began by parrellel coupling the motor drivers and soldering them to the Artemis A0,A1,A4,A5 pins.
+However, before soldering the motor drivers to the motors and 850mah battery wires, I inspected the PWM signals outputed by the motor drivers.
 To accomplish this, I wrote Artduino code shown below that cycles between two PWM signals.

 ![image](https://github.com/user-attachments/assets/6ad7a34b-11e2-460d-9c29-e15524bce9e0)